tonyephy/eVoteSystem/README.md

 - **Confirmation Modal**: Ensures that voters confirm their candidate selection before submitting.
 - **Progress Bar**: Visually represents the voter’s progress through the different election positions.
 - **Dynamic Redirection**: Redirects the user to the results page once voting is completed.
+- **Firebase Authentication**: Secure login and sign-up via Firebase Authentication.
+- **Real-Time Database**: Voting data is stored and updated in Firebase Firestore in real-time.

 ## Installation